mrjwei/portfolio/en/works/enterprise-app-for-social-welfare.md

 ![image of kintone: 3](/images/work-images/omnibiz-social-welfare-facilities-case-study-kintone-3.png)

-One of the downsides, however, is that as a general-purpose application, its targets are a bit *too general* and it struggles to meet specific needs in a certain industry.
-This left us with only one choice if we decided to go with kintone: extending it via its API.

-However, we dropped the option for three reasons.

-1. Workload of extending it would be heavy and potentially exceeding that of building one from scratch.
-2. We had legal concerns about selling the extended product.
-3. Selling an extended application with another brand would not help establishing our own brand.
+However, it comes with some downsides that led us to crossing it off.

+- Being general-purpose compromises its ability to meet nuanced needs in a particular industry.
+- Customizing it to adapt to those nuanced needs might be possible, but too costly and time-consuming to be justified as a viable approach.

 ### Case 2: Knowbe